Connect an AI agent with the MCP server

 If the consent screen logs you in via GitHub or Google first, that's because your browser session at beta.enclavia.io had expired — sign back in, then re-trigger the connector and it will skip straight to consent.

 The connector exposes one tool per CLI verb.
-Anything Claude calls runs against your account, scoped by the OAuth token issued during the authorization step.
+Anything the agent calls runs against your account, scoped by the OAuth token issued during the authorization step.
 Tools currently available:

 | Tool | Equivalent CLI |